The ACTS prayer method gives a Christian prayer journal a clear shape: adoration, confession, thanksgiving and supplication.

 Why ACTS helps beginners

 Many people stop journaling because the blank page feels too open.
 ACTS removes that friction.
-It gives every entry four doors, and you can step through them slowly.
+It gives every entry four short sections, and you can move through them slowly.

 How to keep ACTS from feeling mechanical